jackychencw/Target-Tracker/README.md

 # csc420-target-tracker

-Members for this project: Yue Wang, Jue Want, Ziqi Chen
+Members for this project: Yue Wang, Jue Wang, Ziqi Chen

 Tasks for this project